THE COURT OF PROTECTION

 HOW TO REFER OR REQUEST ADVICE

 People who lack capacity to manage their own property and finances are often unable to seek out the support or services they need.
 Instead, many vulnerable people rely on their support-networks to obtain advice or make referrals on their behalf.
-For more information about how to make a referral please click here.
+For more information or to make a referral please click here.

 In order to promote access to justice, and to safeguard vulnerable people effectively, we provide a free, confidential advice line for professionals, carers and relatives of vulnerable or incapacitated people.
+Contact us here.

 HOW MUCH DOES IT COST?